VasanthakumarV/einops/README.md

 _Unlike its python counterpart, caching the parsed expression has not been implemented yet.
-So when applying the same pattern multiple times, prefer_ `Rearrange::new(...)` _or_ `Rearrange::with_lengths(...)` _api, over the methods available through `RearrangeFn` like traits_
+So when applying the same pattern multiple times, prefer_ `Rearrange::new(...)` _or_ `Rearrange::with_lengths(...)` _api, over the methods available through `RearrangeFn` like traits_.

 Flexible and powerful tensor operations for readable and reliable code.
 Currently only supports [tch](https://github.com/LaurentMazare/tch-rs).